 FOR THE SOUTHEAST AND BEYOND

-Located at the heart of the southeast hub for the US textile industry, our renovated Park Avenue Technical Center furthers our commitment to rapidly solve pressing business challenges for our customers through advanced materials innovation.
-Our new state-of-the art facility features:
+Located at the heart of the southeast hub for the US textile industry, our renovated Park Avenue Technical Center furthers our commitment to rapidly solving pressing business challenges for our customers through advanced materials innovation.
+Our new state-of-the-art facility features: